eBird reviewer utilities—browser extension

 Kent Fiala

-Link to Firefox extension—Click link then “Add to Firefox”
+Link to install Firefox extension—Click link then “Add to Firefox”

-Link to Chrome extension—Click link then “Add to Chrome”
+Link to install Chrome extension—Click link then “Add to Chrome”

 This browser extension provides a number of enhancements for the eBird review web pages.
-I wrote the extension for my own use, but am now sharing it.
 Note that eBird review web pages are available only to eBird reviewers.

-The extension works on Firefox and Chrome, desktop or laptop.
-I'm sorry I am not equipped to make extensions for Apple products.
-I'm also sorry that neither Firefox nor Chrome have much support for extensions on mobile devices.
+The extension works on Firefox, Chrome, and Edge, on a desktop or laptop.
+I'm sorry I am not equipped to make extensions for Apple browsers.
+I'm also sorry that the extension can't run on mobile devices, because neither Firefox nor Chrome have much support for mobile extensions.

 To install in your browser, just click the appropriate link above, and then "Add" or "Get".